apache/dubbo-website/docs/en-us/user/demos/serialization.md

 ## Register serialized class

-<font size=3>To make Kryo and FST have high-performance, it is better to register those classes that need serialization to the Dubbo system.
+<font size=3>For releasing the high ability of Kryo and FST, it's best to register the classes that need serializing into the dubbo system.
 For example, we can implement the following callback interface: </font>

 	public class SerializationOptimizerImpl implements SerializationOptimizer {